Having a parlor palm, majesty palm, or similar house-appropriate palm is a great way to liven up any home.

 Light Requirement | Partial with morning sun | Partial to full morning sun |

-Soil Type | Indoors: rich well-drained potting mix | Indoors: rich well-drained potting mix |
+Soil Type | Indoors: rich, well-drained potting mix | Indoors: rich well-drained potting mix |

 Soil pH | Neutral to slightly acidic | Neutral to slightly acidic |

-Watering Frequency | Thorough soaking every 7-10 days | Thorough soaking once every week |
+Watering Frequency | Thorough soaking every 7 to 10 days | Thorough soaking once every week |

-Pests | Scale, mealybugs, spider mites, thrips, worms | Caterpillars, mites, scale, thrips |
+Pests | Scale, mealybugs, spider mites, thrips, and worms | Caterpillars, mites, scale, and thrips |

-Diseases | Fungus, root rot, mold, powdery mildew | Fungus, root rot, mold, powdery mildew |
+Diseases | Fungus, root rot, mold, and powdery mildew | Fungus, root rot, mold, and powdery mildew |

 Difference Between Parlor Palm and Majesty Palm

-Both the parlor palm and the majesty palm have features that make them great choices for the home.
+Both the parlor palm and the majesty palm have features that make them excellent choices for the home.
+Which one is right for you?
+Let’s figure it out!

 Leaves Shape and Texture